nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 1.1 Target Audience
 The intended audience of this User Guide are X-Road Security server system administrators responsible for installing and using X-Road Security Server Sidecar software.

-The document is intended for readers with a moderate knowledge of Linux server management, computer networks, docker and X-Road.
+The document is intended for readers with a moderate knowledge of Linux server management, computer networks, Docker and X-Road.

 # 2 Installation
 ## 2.1 Prerequisites to Installation